Finding a graduate job as an international student in the UK is painful.

 In 2019-2020 (June to June) 9,245 Tier 4 students changed their Visa to a Tier 2 Visa.

 You came to the UK to study, but deep down, you had a dream.
 A dream to stay and work in the UK.
-Problem is, there is not a lot of quality information on how to find a job in the UK as an international student.

 Step 3: How long will it take to get a job?

-Step 6: What jobs to apply to?
+Step 6: What jobs should you apply to?

 The critical question is always “Do you want a job or not?”